Luminova Framework

 CLI Exception Debugging

-• true - raw exceptions are thrown in CLI environments, useful for debugging scripts
+• true – raw exceptions are thrown in CLI, useful during debugging

 Examples